 The Risk and Compliance Executive ('RCE') supports the ExCo and the RCC in the identification, measurement and monitoring of risks and controls throughout Hermes.
 This, in the main, consists of identifying key operational and business risks, monitoring key risk indicators across the business to ensure the effective operation of the controls framework within Hermes, ensuring compliance with regulatory requirements and making recommendations to the Hermes Board, RCC and other relevant committees for the mitigation of key risks to the business.
-The RCE is attended by ExCo members and representatives from Compliance, Risk, Legal and Audit.
+The RCE is attended by ExCo members and representatives from Compliance, Risk, Legal, Audit and the HFMIL office.